-Reading Discussions & Reflections: Students will sign up for 2 readings for which they will lead the class discussion.
-You will upload your questions to Canvas by 11:59pm the night before you lead the discussion.
+Reading Discussions & Reflections: You will sign up for 2 readings for which you will lead the class discussion.
+You will upload your 2-3 questions to Canvas by 11:59pm the night before you lead the discussion.
 You will submit a 2-3 page double-spaced reaction paper for 1 of your class discussions.
 The paper will include a brief summary (1-2 paragraphs) of the reading, your interpretation or reaction and 2-3 discussion questions.
-You must cite a related article (not included in our readings) for each of your reading reflections.
+You must cite a related scholarly article (not included in our readings) for your reading reflections.
 Student Led discussions will occur at the beginning of class.
 Each student will conduct/submit 2 discussions and 1 reaction paper for one of the discussions.
-10 Points
+10 Points - Discussion Only; 15 points - Discussion & Paper

-The Mid-Term (June 12th) and Final (June 26th) Exams are cumulative.
+The Mid-Term (June 18th) and Final (June 29th) Exams are cumulative.
 More details about the exams will be provided within a few days before they occur.